jvfe/paper_wdt_panglao/README.md

 [![GitHub Actions Status](https://github.com/jvfe/paper_wdt_panglao/workflows/Manubot/badge.svg)](https://github.com/jvfe/paper_wdt_panglao/actions)
 <!-- usage note: delete CI badges above for services not used by your manuscript -->

-[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), a freely editable knowledge graph database, presents a great opportunity for the integration of biomedical knowledge, its well thought linked data model can improve significantly the handling and distribution of scientific information.
-On the other hand, Wikidata is still lacking in various aspects, in particular to what pertains to cell type information.
-This study aims to analyse how cell type knowledge is currently modelled in Wikidata and how it differs from other types of biological information, using, as a reference point, metadata from the well known single cell RNA sequencing database, [PanglaoDB](https://panglaodb.se/index.html).
+[PanglaoDB](https://panglaodb.se/index.html) is a database of cell type markers widely used for single cell RNA sequencing data analysis.
+The genes, tissues, organs and cell types mentioned in the database, however, are described by free text and lack identifiers.
+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), is a freely editable knowledge graph database useful for the integration of biomedical knowledge.
+Its linked data model can improve significantly the handling and distribution of scientific information.

+In this study we explore the feasibility of enriching PanglaoDB with Wikidata identifiers.
+We accessed the state of reconciliation at the beginning of the project, comparing the modelling of genes, tissues, organs and cell types on Wikidata.
+Taking advantage of the openess of Wikidata, we leveraged our initial analysis to contribute towards Wikidata completeness and enable full reconciliation.
+As a final product, we released the first SPARQL endpoint for cell marker information, in a 5-star open linked data format.
+We hope that this study encourages further reconciliations of databases to Wikidata.

 Written using [Manubot](https://github.com/manubot/manubot).